Goutham Narla, MD, PhD

 Board Member

-Glen de Vries is President and Co-Founder of Medidata Solutions, the leading provider of infrastructure for clinical research globally.
-Glen has worked to create better business outcomes for Medidata’s clients, and better therapeutic outcomes for the patients they serve, in over 4,000 clinical trials run by pharmaceutical, biotechnology, and medical device companies, as well as academic medical centers around the world.
-In addition to his work at Medidata and with the Young Scientist Foundation, Glen serves as the Chairman of the Board of Dancing Classrooms, cultivating essential life skills in children though the practice of social dance.
+Glen de Vries was the President and Co-Founder of Medidata Solutions, the leading provider of infrastructure for clinical research globally.
+Glen worked to create better business outcomes for Medidata’s clients, and better therapeutic outcomes for the patients they serve, in over 4,000 clinical trials run by pharmaceutical, biotechnology, and medical device companies, as well as academic medical centers around the world.
+In addition to his work at Medidata and with the Young Scientist Foundation, Glen served as the Chairman of the Board of Dancing Classrooms, cultivating essential life skills in children though the practice of social dance, and on the Scientific Advisory Board of Every Cure.